 Book Reviews.
 CCC is currently publishing book review essays, each addressing a set of books, and all review essays are invited by the editor.
 If you have ideas for review essays, please contact the editor.

 In Brief.
 Brief (500–1,500 words) pieces detailing information about laws, institutional or governmental policies, or other events that materially affect the work of college writing teachers may be submitted for the In Brief section.

 CCC Online.
 Articles that are composed in a format for online reading may be submitted for publication on CCC Online.
 Such articles will be reviewed in the same way as print-format articles.
 Please contact the editor for submission requirements.
 CCC Online also publishes parallel electronic materials that complement articles printed in the paper edition of CCC, and responses to articles in an interactive format.

-About 90%of the submissions to CCC are sent to outside readers after the first stage of review by the editorial staff.
-You should receive prompt acknowledgment of receipt of your piece by email, followed by a report on its status from the editor within 16 weeks.
+About half of the submissions to CCC are sent to outside readers after the first stage of review by the editorial staff.
+You should receive prompt acknowledgment of receipt of your piece by either postcard or email, followed by a report on its status from the editor within 16 weeks.
 The time between acceptance and publication is usually less than a year.
 Authors receive two copies of the issue in which their work appears.
 Please feel free to write or call the editor if you have any questions about submitting work to CCC.